HumanAutomata/DDungeon/story/room3.md

 # Room3

-> A throne room, elf / nature themed
-> a statue of an elf king is sitting on the throne
+You enter a throne room.
+An elf statue sits on the throne, behind which you spot the exit.

 > [!NOTE]
 > to make it here, you either chose the amulet or the key

-You see the exit behind the throne

 # if amulet
-1. make a run for it - you fail - GG
+1. rush for the exit
+You try to rush for the exit, but the statue turns its head and shoots magic out of its eyes, disentegrating you - END

 2. approach the elf

-> you get a backstory of the elf - the amulet was his daughter's
+As you approach the throne, you see that the statue is holding out its hand, as if asking for something.

+G: "Give him the Amulet.
+Greekkk!"
+S: "R-r-return the Amulet to him, please"

-1. return the amulet to the king - place it on the statue's hand
+1. return the amulet to the king

-Then you get a free passage
+You place the Amulet in the palm of the statue.
+As you do, the exit door behin the throne begins to open.

+1. exit

-you exit through a door behind the throne and start ascending the stairs... to be continued
+You exit through the door and start ascending a flight of stairs... to be continued

 # if key
+1. rush for the exit
+You try to rush for the exit, thinking that your potion will help.
+However, before you can cover any distace, the statue turns its head and shoots magic out of its eyes, disentegrating you - END

+# if you approached
 1. approach the statue

-You see three chests and a note on the floor

-1. pick up the note
-You pick up the note and it reads:
+As you approach the statue, three chests rise out of the floor.
+A note appears in front of you:

 ```
 One of these chests holds the key to get out of this room.